dragonflyoss/d7y.io/docs/advanced-guides/preheat.md

 slug: /advanced-guides/preheat/
 ---

-There are two ways to preheat, one is to preheat through the Open API, and the other is to preheat through the console.
+This document will help you experience how to use Dragonfly's three preheat methods, namely Open API preheat, console preheat and harbor preheat.

 ## Open API